tepong32/workflow_version_manager/readme.md

 ### 🏷️ Full Git Integration

-- You no longer need to run manual push commands!
-- On success, the script automatically:
+You no longer need to run manual push commands! (for versioning-related files only) On success, the script automatically:
-- Ensures the Git working directory is clean.
+- Ensures the Git working directory is clean before running git commands.
 - Adds all versioned files (VERSION, CHANGELOG.md, setup.py, etc.).
 - Commits with your message and new version number.
 - Creates a Git tag (e.g., v1.2.0).